Siamala/MRcrud/README.md

-# MonikaMi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+# Monika and Robert - Mission Impossible with Angular

 ## Development server